WalletWasabi/WasabiDoc/docs/getting-started/README.md

 - Send it to cold storage.

 :::tip
-Congratulations you are now using Wasabi!
+Congratulations you are now using Clevva wallet
 :::